Huajicori

+Huajicori is located 180 km north of the state capital Tepic, 125 km north of Santiago Ixcuintla, and 19 km northwest of Acaponeta.

+Etymology

 The name comes from the Cora word “Huaxi-imi”, (peyote) and “Huac”, which is the denomination “a lot of peyote”; so Huajicori means the place “Where there is a lot of peyote”.

+Economy

 The economy is based on subsistence farming and cattle raising.
 The main crops are corn, beans, jamaica, and fruit trees.